Can You Die From Parkinson's Disease?

 Patients living with PD can take steps to ensure they get quality care from their healthcare team, as well as take good care of themselves.

 Don't neglect emotional health, as well.
-Depression and anxiety affect up to half of those living with PD.5
+Depression and anxiety affect up to half of those living with PD.
+Mood disorders and changes like these can actually worsen symptoms and affect overall health, so proper treatment is crucial.5